1

 Building Security and Security Guard roles often overlap, but Building Security typically involves managing access, monitoring building systems, and ensuring overall safety within a specific property.
 Security Guards focus more on patrolling, surveillance, and immediate security threats.
 Both roles require security training and certifications, but Building Security may demand additional knowledge of building systems and protocols.

-How much do construction site security guards make?
+How much do construction security guards make?

-Construction site security guards typically earn an average hourly wage of $12 to $20, depending on experience, location, and the complexity of the site.
+Construction security guards typically earn an average hourly wage of $12 to $20, depending on experience, location, and the complexity of the site.
 Salaries can range from around $25,000 to $45,000 annually for full-time positions, with some roles offering overtime or specialized training bonuses.

 What are the key skills and qualifications needed to thrive as a Building Security Officer, and why are they important?